MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 The Authentication API enables visuals to obtain Microsoft Entra ID (formally known as Azure AD) access tokens for signed-in users, facilitating single sign-on authentication.

-Power BI admins can enable or disable the API through a [global switch](/fabric/admin/organizational-visuals).
+Power BI administrators can enable or disable the API through a [global switch](/fabric/admin/organizational-visuals).
 The default setting blocks (disables) the API.

 The API is applicable only for AppSource visuals, and not for private visuals.
 Visuals that are under development can be tested in debug mode before they're published.